rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 Docker has been on my TODO list for a long time.
 I took it for a spin briefly a few months ago, but I had not had the opportunity to use with it on a specific project.

-I finally decided to use my own website to build a custom Dockerfile, this way I could get up and running quickly on any of my 3 machines (Windows 10, Mac, Linux) without worrying about keeping Jekyll up to date, especially on Windows.
+I chose to use my own website to build a custom Dockerfile, this way I could get up and running quickly on any of my 3 machines (Windows 10, Mac, Linux) without worrying about keeping Jekyll up to date, especially on Windows.

-Following the instructions from the [Docker website](https://docs.docker.com/engine/getstarted/step_four/#step-1-write-a-dockerfile), the first thing I did was to create a new file named <code>Dockerfile</code>.
-Then, I included this line:
+I followed the instructions from the [Docker website](https://docs.docker.com/engine/getstarted/step_four/#step-1-write-a-dockerfile) to write the Dockerfile, so the first thing I did was to create a new file named <code>Dockerfile</code>.
+After doing that, I included this line:

 <pre>
 #Dockerfile